 and pray, “Come, Lord Jesus!”

-Approved February 3, 2018 by the Lipscomb University Board of Trustees
+Approved by Lipscomb University’s Board of Trustees on February 3, 2018.

 Lipscomb University’s rich foundation is rooted in Christianity, and throughout all its history, it has maintained a close association to the Churches of Christ.
 As a faith-based liberal arts institution, Lipscomb seeks to serve both this heritage and the broader Christian community.
 The following strengths and guiding principles have manifested throughout the history of the Churches of Christ, and we at Lipscomb affirm these in our pursuit of God’s will for our lives and our university.

 We can never fully grasp God’s truth, and each generation must search the Christian Scriptures for itself, not simply resting on doctrines passed down from previous generations.
 This commitment to an ongoing search for truth is central to the mission of a university.